rrooij/sd3save_editor/README.md

 Check out the [Releases](https://github.com/rrooij/sd3save_editor/releases) page.
 It will contain a Windows binary.

-# Limitations

-Only the first save entry is editable.

 # Warning

 Backup your save before messing with it!